Crowns and Bridges

 Both crowns and most bridges are fixed prosthetic devices.
 Unlike removable devices such as dentures, which you can take out and clean daily, crowns and bridges are cemented onto existing teeth or implants, and can only be removed by a dentist.

-For more information on dental crowns and bridges, or to schedule an appointment, please contact us today.
-We will be happy to speak with you and answer any questions you may have.
+For more information on dental crowns & bridges, or to schedule a appointment with Dr. Kanthi, please contact us today.